 What Are Jerusalem Artichokes or Sunchokes?

 One theory holds Jerusalem is a corruption of the Italian girasola, meaning "turning toward the sun," a reference to the sunflower.
 Another theory involves another garbling of the Ter Neusen, the Netherlands area where the sunchoke was originally introduced to Europe.
 Today, you will find them marketed under the less foreign-sounding name of sunchokes.
 Other names are Canada or French potato, topinambour or topinambur.

 Over 200 varieties of Jerusalem artichokes or sunchokes are now available.
 They are used not only in many commercial products as a fructose source but also to make alcohol.
 Sunchokes are more popular in Europe than in America.

 Jerusalem artichoke, botanically-named Helianthus tuberosus, is the tuber of a variety of perennial flower in the aster family.
 The flowers look like small yellow sunflowers.
 Also marketed as sunchokes, these gnarly little tubers look a lot like ginger root.

 Although available year-round, prime season in North America is from October to April, and they are best dug after a light frost.

 Choose smooth, clean, unblemished, firm tubers with a minimum of bumps.
 Avoid those with wrinkled skins, soft spots, blotched green areas or sprouts.

 Handle sunchokes with care as they will bruise easily.
 Raw sunchokes should be stored in a cool, dry, well-ventilated area away from light.
 They may also be stored in the vegetable drawer of the refrigerator, wrapped in paper towels to absorb humidity, and sealed in a plastic bag.
 Depending on how long they have been sitting at the market, raw sunchokes can be stored for 1 to 3 weeks.
 Cooked sunchokes should be refrigerated and consumed within 2 days.
-Canning and freezing is not recommended due to discoloration and deterioration of texture.
-Learn More.
+Canning and freezing are not recommended due to discoloration and deterioration of texture.